 To determine whether bondholders of major financial institutions expect government support, we estimate how the size of a financial institution affects the credit spread on its bonds, using equation (1).
 The results appear in Table 2.
 The table shows a significant inverse relationship between credit spreads and systemic importance.
 First, we use asset size (size) to identify systemic importance.
 In column 1, we see that size has a significant negative effect on spread, with larger institutions having lower spreads.
-In column 2, we control for time-invariant firm heterogeneity by including firm fixed effects and size remains significant.
-Next, we identify systemic importance as a financial institution in the top 90th percentile in terms of size (size90) (column 3).
+Next, we identify systemic importance as a financial institution in the top 90th percentile in terms of size (size90) (column 2).
 The coefficient on the size90 dummy variable is significant and negative, indicating that very large institutions have lower spreads.
-In column 4, we define a systemically important institution as one of the ten largest institutions in terms of size in a given year (size\top\10).
+In column 3, we define a systemically important institution as one of the ten largest institutions in terms of size in a given year (size_top_10).
 Results again show that TBTF status has a significant negative effect on spreads.
+In column 4, following Adrian and Brunnermeier (2011), we use an institution's contribution to systemic risk (covar) to identify systemically important financial institutions.
+Higher values of covar indicate greater systemic risk contribution.
+Results show a significant negative relationship between covar and spread.
+That is, the greater an institution's contribution to systemic risk, the lower its spread.
+The second systemic risk measure we use (srisk) is based on the expected capital shortfall framework developed by Acharya, Engle and Richardson (2012) and Acharya et al. (2010).
+Results in column 5 show a significant negative relationship between srisk and spread.
+The greater an institution's systemic risk, the lower its spread.

 We also look at whether the size-spread relationship varies by type of financial institution.
 We interact size with a dummy variable indicating whether the financial institution is a bank, insurance company or broker-dealer (based on its SIC code).
-The results appear in column 5 of Table 2.
+The results appear in column 6 of Table 2.
 The effect of size on spreads is most significant for the banks.
 Size does not reduce spreads as much when the financial institution is an insurance company or a broker-dealer.

 There may be advantages associated with size that are not fully captured by the control variables.
 As mentioned earlier, larger firms may have lower funding costs due to greater diversification, larger economies of scale, or better access to capital markets and liquidity in times of financial turmoil.
 We control for such general size advantages in estimating investor expectations of government support by using non-financial firms as controls.
 We use a difference-in-differences approach and compare differences in spreads of large and small financial institutions to differences in spreads of large and small companies in non-financial sectors.
-If investors expect government support only for financial firms, then the estimate of the large-small difference in the financial sector compared to the large-small difference in non-financial sectors (without an expectation of government support of large firms) would provide a measure of the advantage large financial firms have from expectations of government support.
-Therefore, for robustness, we include non-financial companies (column 6 of Table 2) as controls.
+If investors expect government support only for financial firms, then the estimate of the large-small difference in the financial sector compared to the large-small difference in nonfinancial sectors (without an expectation of government support of large firms) would provide a measure of the advantage large financial firms have from expectations of government support.15 Therefore, for robustness, we include non-financial companies (column 7 of Table 2) as controls.
 A dummy variable (financial) is set equal to one for a financial firm and zero for a non-financial firm.
-We are interested in the term interacting financial with size90.
-This interaction term captures the differential effect size has on spreads for financial firms compared to non-financial firms.
+We are interested in the term interacting financial with size90.16 This interaction term captures the differential effect size has on spreads for financial firms compared to non-financial firms.
 The estimated coefficient is negative and statistically and economically significant, which indicates that the effect of size on spreads is larger for financial firms than for non-financial firms.